Why you should work on your business versus in your business

 Where to From Here

 No matter what your business does, you will still need to work IN your business just as much as you are working ON your business.
-If you don’t work IN your business and make money your business is going to fail.
-However, if you don’t work ON your business then your business will never reach it’s full potential and will become stuck with little growth.
+If you don’t work IN your business to make money your business is going to fail.
+However, if you don’t work ON your business then your business will never reach its full potential and will become stuck with little growth.

 The key ingredient to success: schedule time to work on your business vs in your business every day.
 I personally have my power hour where I shut down all social media, turn off my phone and only work on tasks that are going to allow me to grow my business such as: planning my women’s business retreat, creating my signature coaching program for start-ups and small business owners or I head to an event to network and grow my connections.
 If you can’t do a power hour then start with 30 minutes a day, and you’ll start to notice a shift in your business almost immediately.